Alaska Police Standards Council

 - Determine certification eligibility for all police, probation/parole, and correctional officers and issue appropriate level of certificate to qualified officers.

 - In cases of misconduct by a certified officer, make a determination whether certification should be revoked.

 - Monitor compliance with current regulations and legislation.

-- Develop, monitor, and revise law enforcement training.
+- Develop, monitor, and revise law enforcement training and training requirements.